Matias-Bussetti/Matias-Bussetti/README.md

 <a href="https://www.linkedin.com/in/matias-ezequiel-bussetti-82a9531a2/">![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)</a> <a href="mailto:me.bussettiruiz@gmail.com">![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)</a>

-I'm a **Full Stack Developer** base in the province of Buenos Aires, Argentina.
-I currently working in _Bahia Domotica_ as such developer.
-I've **+3 years of experience** working and developing solutions alone and managing assigned tasks.
-I´ve my own clients, which they're satisfied with my work.
-I currently **studding a bachelors degree in computer science** in the university Siglo 21, in this university you can manage your own time and pase which is helpful when yo are working.
+I'm a **Full Stack Developer** based in the province of Buenos Aires, Argentina.
+I'm currently working in _Bahia Domotica_ in a **Full Stack Developer role**.
+I have **3+ years of experience** working and developing solutions independently and managing assigned tasks.
+I also work with my own clients, who have been satisfied with the results delivered.

-I also have _3 technical degrees_: _Personal and Professional Computer Technicianal_ (High-School), _Technical Degree in Web Application Development_ (UPSO university), _University Technical Degree in Programming_ (UTN university).
+I'm currently **studying a bachelor's degree in computer science** at University Siglo 21.
+I also hold three _technical degrees_: _Personal and Professional IT Technician_ (High-School), _Technical Degree in Web Application Development_ (UPSO university), _University Technical Degree in Programming_ (UTN university).

+---

 ## 💼 Professional Experience